birdears/birdears/docs/sphinx/_build/html/_sources/using.rst.txt

 The method
 ----------

-We can use abc language to notate music withing the documentation, ok
+We can use abc language to notate music within the documentation, ok

 .. code-block:: abc